MaryDomashneva/Travis-Heroku-Docker/README.md

 * ```$ git push heroku master```
 * ```$ heroku open```

-On this stage, you should be able to see your app opened with Heroku.
-If you facing any difficulties you can every time see your logs and following debugging process: ```$ heroku logs --tail```
+At this stage, you should be able to see your app opened with Heroku.
+If you are facing any difficulties, you can see your logs and follow a debugging process: ```$ heroku logs --tail```

 ### Docker

 * Go to [Docker](https://www.docker.com/) and make an account.
-* Make sure that you have inside you repo following files:
+* Make sure that you have the following files inside your repo:

 #### docker-compose.yml